AARP/UnitedHealthcare has the best Medicare Supplement plans in Florida, including the best Plan G.

 Frequently asked questions

-Are Medicare Supplement plans more expensive in Florida?
+Are Medicare Supplement plans in Florida expensive?

-|5.0 (top rating)||75% or fewer complaints than typical|
+|5.0 (top rating)||Over 75% fewer complaints than typical|

 |4.5||50% to 75% fewer complaints than typical|